 It can make your meat chewy and result in ruining the whole texture of your dish.
 Follow the steps I’ve instructed previously to remove the membrane perfectly.

 Apply the rub your recipe suggests.
+You can use some non sweet bbq sauce as alternatives to rubs.
 It can vary from recipe to recipe.
 Now sit the rack in the refrigerator for about one hour.

 It will allow the meat to absorb all the good flavors inside it.
 Many people skip this step because baby back ribs take enough time to cook as it is.
 However, if you want your ribs to be delicious, you won’t skip this process.

 Now it’s time to marinate your ribs.
 Even though marinating isn’t compulsory for cooking ribs, it will make the ribs moist, tasty, and tender.

 After you’ve added your favorite marinade mix to the ribs, let the rack sit for another 8 hours to let it absorb the flavors entirely.